 The Wiener Moderne is the poster child for Viennese culture.
 But other eras brought forth powerful and influential art, as the Biedermeier exhibition at the Leopold Museum reveals.

-- Also placed into their cultural context and role in art history
+- Also their cultural context and role in art history

 - Wider geographical remit than just Vienna